ArgTaklakoglou/ArgTaklakoglou/README.md

 - 👋 Hi, I am Argyris Taklakoglou
 - 🔭 I’m currently studying for my Master's degree on Business Analytics (M.Sc. in Business Analytics @ Athens University of Economics and Business).
-- 🌱 I’m currently learning about Data Analysis and Machine Learning.
+- :bar_chart: I’m currently learning about Data Analysis and Machine Learning.
-- :bar_chart: I’m looking to collaborate on Data Science related projects
+- :comet: I’m looking to collaborate on Data Science related projects
 - 📫 How to reach me ([LinkedIn](https://www.linkedin.com/in/argyris-taklakoglou-b3b089184/))

 <!--